 The Alentejo is known for its birdlife – from storks and eagles to colourful bee-eaters, hoopoes and many other smaller species.
 In early spring (March to April), carpets of wild flowers also bring some vibrant splashes of colour to the region’s pastures.

-The area is also full of historic towns and castles – particularly towards the border with Spain.
-Many towns haven’t grown much in modern times so it’s not unusual to find yourself standing on the battlements looking out over open country.
+The area also has a wealth of historic towns and villages.
+Many towns haven’t grown much in modern times so it’s not unusual to find yourself standing on the walls looking out over open country.

 There are castles for all tastes.
-Elvas – which stands almost within sight of the Spanish city of Badajoz – is home to some amazing 17th century fortifications that are among the most extensive and best-preserved in Europe.
-At the other end of the scale, villages like Marvao and Monsaraz are more like mediaeval eyries.
+Elvas, which stands almost within sight of the Spanish city of Badajoz, is home to some of the the most extensive and best-preserved 17th century fortifications in Europe.
+At the other end of the scale, the castles at hilltop villages like Marvao and Monsaraz are more like mediaeval eyries.